NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] Type choices are "single speed", "multi speed", "variable speed", "variable flow", "other", "unknown", or "none".
          If "none" is entered, the simulation will not include a permanent spa pump.
+         Any other value entered will indicate the presence of a permanent spa pump; the specific value chosen does not affect the energy model.
   .. [#] If Value not provided, defaults based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_: 59.5 / 0.059 * (0.5 + 0.25 * NumberofBedrooms / 3 + 0.25 * ConditionedFloorArea / 1920).
          If NumberofResidents provided, this value will be adjusted using the equations from RECS in :ref:`building_occupancy`.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.